tolauwae/phd-thesis/src/appendices/webassembly.typ

 = WebAssembly Specification Summary <app:webassembly>

 In this appendix, we will discuss the elements of WebAssembly needed to understand the formalization of our extensions.
-A full and detailed account of all WebAssembly’s formal semantics can be found in the excellent paper of #cite(<haas17:bringing>, form: "prose");.
+A full and detailed account of all WebAssembly’s formal semantics can be found in the excellent paper of #cite(<haas17:bringing>, form: "prose").

 #let i8 = $sans("i8")$
 #let i16 = $sans("i16")$